dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^31]: Chapter 34.
 Overview and Conclusion. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^32]: Chapter 3.
 Understanding Financial Statements. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^33]: Chapter 12.
 Closure in Valuation: Estimating Terminal Value. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^34]: Chapter 10.
+From Earnings to Cash Flows. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.